This post was originally published on October 15, 2014, and we have just updated it with the latest information and screenshots of Twitter analytics.

 - Replies: Times a user replied to the Tweet

 - Retweets: Times a user retweeted the Tweet

 - Shared via email: Times a user emailed the Tweet to someone

 - User profile clicks: Clicks on the name, @handle, or profile photo of the Tweet author

-When you’re ready for the next step, try out one of the 17 vital Twitter stats above and see if what you discover might help you tweet better.
+When you’re ready for the next step, try out one of the 15 vital Twitter stats above and see if what you discover might help you tweet better.
 Need a starting point?
-I found the statistics per day and per hour were most fascinating to me.
+We found the statistics per day and per hour were the most fascinating to us.